 Below: Individual flowers are stalked and have 5-part white to greenish-white spreading petals.
 1st photo - After fertilization, the anthers have turned dark and the green ovary is exposed.
 2nd photo - The yellow anthers are erect around the style until fertilization.
 The last photo on this page shows a rather large inflorescence on a stout plant.

-Below: The flowers mature to a round ivory color berry, bearing a single seed.
+Below: The flowers mature to a round ivory color drupe, bearing a single seed.
 They persist all winter.

 Below: 1st photo - Young leaves of springtime begin with a greenish-bronze color.
 2nd photo - Fall color can be a nice red.
 Note the mature berries.
 Young or old, the leaves, berries and stems are toxic.

 Below: An example in Summer Green.

 Notes: Western Poison Ivy is indigenous to the Garden.
 Eloise Butler catalogued it on May 25, 1907.
 In her 1926 article Shrubs in the Wild Garden she noted it was on of the four most abundant under-shrubs.
 She also stated that it could be denominated as "weedy" and was grubbed out continually.
-She also brought into the Garden the Eastern Poison Ivy in 1912 from an East Coast source.
-Both are still extant.
+She also brought into the Garden the Eastern Poison Ivy (Toxicodendron radicans) in 1912 from an East Coast source.
+That species is not extant.
 While called 'western' this species is found coast to coast in North America with the exceptions being the states of the SE part of the U.S. and California; and in Canada it is found in all the lower provinces except Labrador and Newfoundland.
 Within Minnesota, it is widespread throughout the state with most exceptions being in the western half of the state whereas the Eastern Poison Ivy is only known in 7 widely separated counties.